Morfly/bazel-tutorial/README.md

 Refer to the following repository structure to locate files required for this workshop:
 ```
-bazel-workshop-series
+bazel-tutorial
     |
-└── fundamentals
-    |
-    └── Android
-        |
     └── start  <- working directory for this workshop
     |
     └── competed
 ```

-Open `{your_local_path}/bazel-workshop-series/fundamentals/Android/start` project with your favorite IDE / Text Editor.
+Open `{your_local_path}/bazel-tutorial/start` project with your favorite IDE / Text Editor.

 To check your progress use `completed` project directory which contains the resulting source code for this workshop.